 - Trays or chairs outside are not allowed.

 - Students are expected to pick up after themselves.

 - There is to be no trash left on or under the tables.

 Card playing and the playing of any games of chance (gambling) are not permitted at any time.

 Students may not loiter in corridors or lavatories.
 During non-passing time, students must have signed passes from staff members to be in corridors and lavatories.
 Certain areas of the school building and grounds are restricted, and students are not permitted to be in those areas unless accompanied by a staff member.
 Restricted areas include most areas outside the building.

 Drugs, Alcohol, Tobacco, and Vaping

 In accordance with Massachusetts law, smoking, consuming alcohol, and possession of illegal substances is prohibited.
-This includes on school grounds, on school buses, and at school sponsored events.
-Students will be referred to the School Resource Officer for possible legal consequences.
+This includes on school grounds, on school buses, and at school-sponsored events.
+A student shall not, regardless of the quantity, use or consume, possess, buy or sell, or give away any beverage containing alcohol; any tobacco product, including vapor/E-cigarettes; marijuana; steroids; or any controlled substance.
+Students will be referred to the School Resource Office for possible legal consequences.
 Appropriate penalties will be enforced.